Quick Start Guides

 Determine a suitable installation location for the Auri Transmitter.
 This should be chosen to ensure good coverage of the intended listening area for a range of different receiving devices.

 When multiple Transmitters are used for larger coverage areas they should be spaced with an overlap of approximately 20% on the coverage for the least sensitive receiving device that is to be used in the space.
+See Commisioning Tools section for more information.

-Range will be decreased when Receivers are covered or obstructed, for instance a single earbud or hearing aid will have much greater range with line of sight to the Transmitter, for this reason in larger spaces at least two Transmitters will provide much greater range and consistency of coverage.
+Range will be decreased when Receivers are covered or obstructed, for instance a single earbud or hearing aid will have much greater range with line of sight to the Transmitter, for this reason in larger spaces at least two Transmitters placed appropriately will provide much greater range and consistency of coverage.

 Once the install location has been determined, make sure there is a cable route established and run the required cables.
 As a minimum power (USB-C or PoE) and at least one source of audio (balanced mic/line or Dante) are required.
 A permanent network connection is recommended for configuration and ongoing management.